mrWheel/DSMRloggerWS/mkdocs/docs/uploadFirmware_V4.md

 /******************** compiler options  ********************************************/
 #define IS_ESP12                  // define if it's a 'bare' ESP-12 (no reset/flash functionality on board)
 #define USE_UPDATE_SERVER         // define if updateServer to be used and there is enough memory
-//  #define HAS_OLED_SSD1306          // define if an OLED display is present
+//  #define HAS_OLED_SSD1306          // define if a 0.96" OLED display is present
+//  #define HAS_OLED_SH1106           // define if a 1.3" OLED display is present
 //  #define USE_PRE40_PROTOCOL        // define if Slimme Meter is pre DSMR 4.0 (2.2 ..
 3.0)
 //  #define USE_NTP_TIME              // define to generate Timestamp from NTP (Only Winter Time for now)
 //  #define SM_HAS_NO_FASE_INFO       // if your SM does not give fase info use total delevered/returned